 Ancient Near Eastern Studies BA Greek New Testament

-Ancient Near Eastern Studies (ANES) deals with the history, literature, religions, and cultures of the ancient Near East from about 3000 B.C. to A.D.
-640. It involves study in the humanities, social sciences, and ancient scripture.
+Ancient Near Eastern Studies (ANES) examine the history, literature, religions, and cultures of the ancient Near East from about 3000 B.C. to A.D.
+640. The program involves study in the humanities, social sciences, and ancient scripture.
 Geographically, the ancient Near East consists of the region currently designated the Middle East.
-The ANES major is structured to provide students with a broad understanding of the civilizations of the ancient Near East.
+The ANES major provides students with a broad understanding of the civilizations of the ancient Near East.

 The Ancient Near Eastern Studies major prepares students to pursue graduate work and an academic career in all areas of biblical and ancient Near Eastern studies.
-Ancient Near Eastern Studies, with its emphasis on critical reading, thinking, and writing skills, also provides quality training for students entering professional or library science programs.
+Ancient Near Eastern Studies, with its emphasis on critical reading, thinking, and writing skills, also provides quality training for students entering professional programs (JD, MBA, MD) and library science programs.
 Additionally, an Ancient Near Eastern Studies degree offers relevant preparation for students seeking to teach seminary and institute in the Church Educational System.
-A growing number of students are also finding that their training in the history and culture of the Middle East, as well as their involvement in the Kennedy Center, are preparing them for Foreign Service.
+A growing number of students are also finding that their training in the history and culture of the Ancient Near East, as well as their involvement in the Kennedy Center, are preparing them for Foreign Service.

-Students will learn and be able to interpret the significant events and developments in the history and cultures of the ancient Near East, including the history and culture of ancient Israel surrounding civilizations, including in the Hellenistic, Roman, and early Christian eras.
+Learn and be able to interpret the significant events and developments in the history and cultures of the ancient Near East, including the history and culture of ancient Israel and surrounding civilizations, particularly during the Hellenistic, Roman, and early Christian eras.

-Students will be able to translate and interpret major ancient Near East texts, especially the Greek New Testament, and analyze them within the contexts of Second Temple Judaism, the Hellenistic World, and the Roman Empire.
-They will also learn proper hermeneutical skills and practice sound exegesis as well as learn how to do modern readings, including readings from an LDS perspective.
+Be able to translate and interpret major ancient Near Eastern texts, especially the Greek New Testament, and analyze those texts within the contexts of Second Temple Judaism, the Hellenistic World, and the Roman Empire.
+Acquire proper hermeneutical skills and practice sound exegesis as well as learn how to do modern readings, including readings from a Latter-day Saint perspective.

-Students will acquire and demonstrate functional capacity in the languages and textual interpretation of the Greek New Testament, being able to read, comprehend, analyze, and interpret these significant religious and historical texts with methodological soundness.
+Acquire and demonstrate functional capacity in the languages and textual interpretation of the Greek New Testament, being able to read, translate, comprehend, analyze, and interpret these significant religious and historical texts with methodological soundness.

-Students will develop the capacity for informed, independent, critical thinking and be able to perform appropriate library and online scholarly research and utilize these skills in the professional study of the ancient Near East and early Christianity.
+Develop the capacity for informed, independent, critical thinking, be able to perform appropriate library and online scholarly research, and use these skills in the professional study of the ancient Near East and early Christianity.

 Evidence of Learning